 - How can I get my own copy of the solvers available on NEOS?

 Solvers available on the NEOS Server are not available for download from this site.
 Some of the solvers are commercial products, which are made available for use for free through the NEOS Server.
 Others are NEOS Server implementations of academic codes or open source codes, which may or may not be available for download.
-For information about a particular solver and its availability, check the solver's interface page on the NEOS Server site or the solver's information page on the NEOS Guide site.
+For information about a particular solver and its availability, check the solver's interface page on the NEOS Server site.
 Also, you can do a web search on the name of the solver or the name(s) of the developer(s).

 - What are the hardware specs for the NEOS Server machines?

 Most of the solvers are hosted at the University of Wisconsin in Madison but some are hosted at other institutions.
 For the solvers that are hosted at the University of Wisconsin in Madison, the hardware specs are listed below.
-Please note that jobs do not run on neos-1 and neos-6.
+Please note that jobs do not run on prod-web-1 or prod-sub-1.

-- neos-7 is a Dell PowerEdge R430 server with the following configuration:
+- prod-exec-1 is a Dell PowerEdge R430 server with the following configuration:

 - CPU - 2x Intel Xeon E5-2698 @ 2.3GHz (32 cores total), HT Enabled